-We had a fantastic time at Platform18 with a 39% increase in audiences enjoying the work of more than 200 Perthshire artists, makers, performers and musicians.
+We had a fantastic time at Platform 18 with 39% increase in audiences enjoying the work of more than 200 Perthshire artists, makers, performers and musicians.
 We are committed to growing Platform and continuing to showcase the very best of local contemporary culture.

 Platform (24-31 March 2018) is a contemporary art festival celebrating the best of Perth & Kinross’s artists, makers and creative industries.
 In this second year, Platform will give you a week of exhibitions, performance, music, talks and workshops to choose from in over 18 venues across Perth & Kinross.